Indonesian-Style Gado-Gado Salad

 - Juice of 1 lime

-- 2 teaspoons brown rice syrup, agave nectar, or maple syrup
+- 2 teaspoons agave nectar or natural granulated sugar

 Spread the greens on a large serving platter, then sprinkle the sprouts over them.